Embassy of the United States, Manila: Embassy sections

 There is also an American Consular Agent in Cebu as well as a virtual consulate in Davao City.

 Staff

 MaryKay Carlson is the current United States Ambassador to the Philippines.
-Senior American diplomat Heather Variava had assumed the role of chargé d’affaires at the United States Embassy in Manila, succeeding John Law who ended his tour of duty in the Philippines this September.
+Prior to her appointment, senior diplomat Heather Variava had assumed the role of chargé d’affaires, succeeding John Law who ended his tour of duty in the Philippines in September 2021.